-1.2.3 PASSERELLE 2 Entrance examination (for access to year 2 of the course)
+1.2.3 AST 2 Entrance examination (for access to year 2 of the course)

-In case of a health crisis or any other exceptional event that should prevent planned written and/or oral tests to take place, admissibility (§1.2.3.2) and admission (§ 1.2.3.3) tests procedures will be modified, adhering strictly to the principle of fairness between the candidates and in line with the instructions given by both the "Chapitre des écoles de management" (CGE) and the Passerelle group.
+In case of a health crisis or any other exceptional event that should prevent planned written and/or oral tests to take place, admissibility (§1.2.3.2) and admission (§1.2.3.3) tests procedures will be modified, adhering strictly to the principle of fairness between the candidates and in line with the instructions given by both the "Chapitre des écoles de management" (CGE) and ICN.

-1.2.3.1.
-Conditions for joining the entrance examination
+1.2.3.1 Conditions for joining the entrance examination (AST 2)

-The Passerelle 2 examination is for students who already have or are about to be awarded one of the following diplomas:
+The AST 2 examination is for students who already have or are about to be awarded one of the following diplomas:

-- Degree attesting at least 3 years of university education (3 years post-Bac/post-High School/post-GCE 'A' level) or a Certificate qualification RNCP level II, - Degree of 3, 4 or 5 years of university education, approved by the French Government, - Non-French Degree: - a European Degree in Higher Education (DEES awarded by the FEDE / Fédération Européenne des Écoles), - a document attesting to successful award of 180 ECTS credits, - a degree attestation to be submitted to and verified by the entrance examination administration department.
+- Degree attesting at least 3 years of university education (3 years post-Bac/post-High School/post-GCE 'A' level) or a Certificate qualification RNCP level II, - Degree of 3, 4 or 5 years of university education, approved by the French Government, with a document attesting to successful award of 180 ECTS, presented on university letterhead, with university visa/stamp and signature of its representative. - French Degree of 3 years of university education, accredited by the State, - A degree attestation of successful award of 180 ECTS credits, to be submitted to and verified by the entrance examination administration department.

-NOTE :
+NOTES:

-- No equivalence in ECTS credits awarded by a 3 or 5 year post-Bac/post-High School/post-GCE 'A' level higher education institution after 2 or 3 years of non-degree awarding study will be accepted.
+- No equivalence in ECTS credits awarded by a 3 or 5 year post-Bac/post-High School/post-GCE 'A' level higher education institution after 2 or 3 years of non-degree awarding study will be accepted. - No equivalence in ECTS credits awarded by a Business School in a Master in Management (PGE) course. - Students registered in Preparatory classes (Economic and Commercial sections) are not eligible to be candidates for the AST 2 examination, even if they can provide evidence of their 120 credits. - The Diplôme Européen d'Études Supérieures (DEES awarded by FEDE : Fédération Européenne des Écoles) is not accepted.